QuickBirdEng/XCoordinator/README.md

 ## 🤸‍♂️ Extras

 ### Custom Transitions
-RxCoordinator supports cases for custom transitions between view controllers.
+XCoordinator supports cases for custom transitions between view controllers.
 In the `switch case` in `prepareTransition(coordinator:)` create an `Animation` while specifying your custom presentation transition or/and dismissal transition.

 ```swift
   ...